 We look forward to your talk and send you renewed thanks and good wishes.

 SPENCER SPOONER, Chairman

-On behalf of the Mansfield Bellamy Branch I would like to thank you once again for your talk on Monday 8th May at Tuxford Court.
-We all found it very interesting as I am sure you appreciated from the reaction on the night.
+On behalf of the Mansfield Bellamy Branch, I would like to thank you once again for your talk on Monday 8th May at Tuxford Court.
+We all found it very interesting as I am sure you appreciated the reaction on the night.

 We would like to see you again next year The topic we would like to hear is The Mary Celeste.